Sanity provides two APIs:

 The entire cache for a dataset is invalidated whenever there is a write to a non-draft document in the dataset.
 Invalidations may take up to 60 seconds to fully propagate.

 If the backend serves an error, we will serve stale content if the content is less than 2 hours old.

-Sanity currently has CDN nodes in these locations:
+Sanity currently has CDNs for the API in these locations: